Bumthang Cultural Trek with Ura Festival

 |Day 14||Thimphu to Airport and SEE OFF|

-This 3 days Bumthang Cultural Trek is your opportunity to make your fantasies work out, from exploring the cultural heritage of Bhutan to challenging yourself and finding both the greatness of nature and your own latent capacity.
+These 3 days of Bumthang Cultural Trek is your opportunity to make your fantasies work out, from exploring the cultural heritage of Bhutan to challenging yourself and finding both the greatness of nature and your own latent capacity.
+This tour also gives you the opportunity to witness Ura festival scheduled from 13th to 17th may 2022.

 Though it is a short trek, the Bumthang Cultural Trek is demanding because it involves a climb to Phephe La which is as high as 3360 m which makes Trekking in Bhutan exotic and memorable.